Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "Ze pleasure waz all mine."

-The music started again while Hermione was swallowing, and Lavender said, "Won-won, let's dance again," and practically dragged her boyfriend out of his seat.
+The music started again while Hermione was swallowing, and Lavender insisted, "Won-won, let's dance again," and practically dragged her boyfriend out of his seat.

 Neville turned to Ginny.
 "Would you like to dance?"